RoturTW/apps/README.md

 Fork the repo

-Create a file called `all/YourAppName/script.osl` and put your osl code there
+Create a file called `all/YourAppName/script.osl` and put your OSL code there (for originOS Apps)

 Create `icon.icn` in the same folder, and add your applications .icn file in there